containers/bootable/index.md

 layout: home
 ---

-## Image Based Linux with Bootable container images
+## Image Based Linux with Bootable Container Images

 Over the last decade, [OCI containers](https://specs.opencontainers.org/image-spec/) have become a de facto way to deploy a complete functioning Linux user space as an application.
 A large set of practices and tooling has evolved around them.